Art Project

 Any individual artist or small business owner who lives and/or works in or near Sioux Falls, South Dakota is eligible to participate in this art project.

-If you’re an artist, you do not have to be an artist full-time or to rely on your art to make a living.
+• If you’re an artist, you do not have to be an artist full-time or to rely on your art to make a living.
 You do not have to be well-known, or even consider yourself a professional artist.
-All that’s required is that you create for the love of art.
-You can be a painter, photographer, woodworker, fiber artist, musician, dancer, actor—any visual or performance art is valid.
+All that’s required is that you create art for the love of art itself.
+You can be a painter, illustrator, sculptor, photographer, writer, woodworker, fiber artist, musician, dancer, actor—any visual, literary or performing art can be represented in this project.

-I will also need you to sign a model release that allows me to exhibit and publish your likeness, and possibly a property release for any private property or unique architectural settings that would appear in the photo.
+You will need to sign a model release that allows me to exhibit and publish your likeness, and possibly a property release for any recognizable private property that would appear in the photo.

-Next is making sure the lighting is good.
-Photography literally means “writing with light”, so we have to ensure there is enough light, and the light has the right quality.
+Next is ensuring proper lighting.
 Because I value authenticity and spontaneity over style in this type of photography, my lighting setup is very simple—rarely more complicated than a single on-camera flash.
-In exceptionally difficult light conditions I may use a dual-flash setup, but I prefer to keep everything looking natural.
+I try to keep everything looking natural, and my camera operates very well in low light.
 That means limiting myself to available light whenever possible, and using flash only to fill in shadows where necessary.
-The overall light conditions, as well as the color, texture and contrast of the subject and the immediate environment will determine whether the photo will be shot in color or black. & white.
+The overall light conditions, as well as the colors, texture and tonality of the immediate environment will determine whether the photo will be shot in color or black & white.
 This part of the preparation may take 15 to 30 minutes.

 Finally we will do the shoot itself.
-I always like to keep a relaxed conversation going while we do this, taking a photo here and there, maybe even trying a few different angles or poses, so we don't feel rushed and the portrait comes out natural.
-I prefer to reserve up to 30 minutes for this part.
+I always like to keep a relaxed conversation going while we do this, taking a photo here and there, trying a few different angles or poses, so we don't feel rushed and the portrait comes out natural.
+I like to reserve at least a half hour for this part.

 Will this cost me anything?